Part of the A Gender Study: The Real Lives of Women and Men in the Bible series

 Enjoying this article?
 Read more from The Biblical Mind.

 Overall, these essays seem to imply that the biblical authors weren’t primarily concerned with comprehensive “gender roles.”
-They were, however, realists about gendered patterns of disobedience.
+They were, however, realists about gendered patterns of misbehavior.
 For men, these include violence, especially sexual violence, and for women, they include anxiety-driven attempts to fulfill God’s promises in their own time and way.
 Some Old Testament texts seem to reinforce the all-hands-on-deck attitude toward work and provision exemplified in Israelite culture, which was not as patriarchal as is often believed.
 Some New Testament texts seem to reinforce the economic agency of wealthy women in ancient Rome, as well as to endorse a revolutionary reciprocity in marriage.

 That said, ancient Israelite women and men did perform what may look to us like typical gender roles in a certain respect.
 According to Dr. Cynthia Shafer-Elliott, Israelite women managed the procreation aspect of the household, while the men oversaw the protection aspect.
 She is quick to note, however, that both men and women were involved in both protection and procreation for the household.
 And importantly, motherhood was considered a position of honor.
 But Dr. Shafer-Elliott does suggest that men primarily oversaw the former, while women primarily oversaw the latter, overlapping with our modern concept of gender roles.